dwyl/learn-tape/tap-advanced-testing.md

 #### 5.7.4 What is the State?

-Within the context of our
+During the execution of our last test, the `COINS` array in the Vending Machine has been altered.

 <!--